CSCfi/fairdata-metax-v3/tests/behave/BDD.md

 Name *when* steps like you would name normal pytest fixtures: as description of the object they create.
 Name *then* steps as conditional checks. *When* steps include all the actions in the feature, while *then* steps test the resulting state of the feature.

+### Mocking unimplemented features

+When mocking features for BDD-tests, you can make a fixture `yield` its return value, and raise `NotImplementedError` on teardown code.
+All code after yield line is considered teardown in *pytest*.

 ### Generating boilerplate files with pytest-bdd

 pytest-bdd library can generate the feature and step files: